hugonin/hugonin/README.md

 ### Hi there👋🏾

 I'm Jean-Hugues a self-taught developer with a background as a test engineer.
 I like learning new things and building apps just for fun or for solving problems fills me with joy.
-I have skills in Javascript and I'm getting  good with React.
+I have skills in Javascript and React is a framework that I like to work with.

 I'm self driven, hard working and an easy going person.
 I also hold a master degree.

-I’m currently completing a variety of projects for my next portfolio.
+I’m currently enrolled in an internship program with the aim to become a better software developer

 ### Technical skills: